tezos/tezos-mirror/docs/introduction/howtouse.rst

 - ``tezos-signer``: a client to remotely sign operations or blocks (see :ref:`signer`);

-The daemons are suffixed with the name of the protocol that they are bound to.
+The daemons are suffixed with the name of the protocol they are bound to.
 For instance, ``tezos-baker-006-PsCARTHA`` is the baker for the Carthage protocol.
 See also the `Node Protocol`_ section below.